MSSA-AU/ClassInfo/PowerShellTraining/PSGameChallenge2.md

   - If other tokens exist in that column the dropped token will fall on top of those other tokens
 - The game ends in one of two ways:
   - One player gets four of their tokens in a row, column or diagonal before the other
-  - The board is full of tokens with no clear winner, this is a draw
+  - The board is full of tokens with no clear winner, this is a draw[...](PSGameSolution.md)

 ### Example